JulietteArchambeau/GOPredEvalPinpin/README.md

   2. `original_ID`: Original ID of the SNP.
   3. `affx_ID`: SNP ID in the Axiom assay.
   4. `infinium_ID`: SNP ID in the Infinium assay.
-  5. `scaffold`: scaffold (i.e. contig) on which the SNP is located.
+  5. `scaffold/contig`: contig on which the SNP is located.
+The term scaffold is also used as some SNPs were obtained from the alignment of NGS short-reads from a pseudoreference genome in *Pinus pinaster* that were called scaffolds (even though there are not really scaffolds).
-  6. `genome_position`: position of the SNP on the scaffold (in bp).
+  6. `genome_position`: position of the SNP on the scaffold/contig (in bp).
   7. `annotation`: SNP name (including possible alternative names).

 **Dataset `ListSNPs_withoutmaf.csv`**

 Supplementary information about the SNPs with MAF > 1%.
 SNPs are in rows.
-See above for the meaning of the columns.
+See dataset `ListSNPs_withmaf.csv` for the meaning of the columns.

 &nbsp;